 History of the Siamese Cat

 Siamese cats come from Thailand.
-In 1880, the king of Siam gave two pairs of Siamese cats to the English consul-general in Bangkok; he brought them home to England, and they became the talk of the town.
-Their popularity zoomed rapidly, as people sought to own one of these beautiful "Oriental" cats.
+In 1880, the king of Siam gave two pairs of Siamese cats to the English consul-general in Bangkok who brought them home to London where they became the talk of the town.
+Their popularity escalated as people sought to own one of these beautiful "Oriental" cats.
 The first Siamese to win a champion title was Wankee in 1898, and the breed developed rapidly thereafter.

-Whether Siamese breeders followed the judges in official Siamese show rings or vice-versa, is not clear, but for one reason or another, the Siamese cat gradually attained a slimmer look, with a more wedge-shaped head.
-This modern breed of Siamese more closely resembled the original Egyptian cats, as history depicts them.
+Whether Siamese breeders followed the judges in official Siamese show rings or vice-versa, is not clear, but the Siamese cat gradually attained a slimmer look with a more wedge-shaped head.
+This modern breed of Siamese more closely resembles depictions of the original Egyptian cats.

 People are often confused about the terms "traditional" and "classic" as it refers to Siamese cats.
-The founder of The Traditional Siamese Cat Association, Sheelagh Le Cocq, explains that the classic Siamese is sort of a cross between the traditional and modern versions, without the extremes of either.
-She describes the classical age as being between 1945 and 1970.
+The founder of The Traditional Siamese Cat Association, Sheelagh Le Cocq, explains that the classic Siamese is sort of a cross between the traditional and modern versions without the extremes of either.
+She describes the classical stage of Siamese breeding as occurring between 1945 and 1970.

 Siamese Cat Care

-Siamese cats have a distinctive personality that is active, playful, and curious, but also trainable.
-They like to climb and should have a cat tree or other structure to give them this outlet.
+Siamese like to climb and should have a cat tree or other structure to give them this outlet.
 They also like puzzle toys and teaser toys to chase.
-You do not want this cat to get bored when you are away from home, or you may return to find it has been up to some mischief for entertainment.
+You do not want this cat to get bored when you are away from home, or you may return to find it has been up to some curtain-climbing or other mischief for entertainment.